 – 3D optical tomography for fluorescence and bioluminescence

 - Cerenkov imaging for optical radiotracer imaging

-- 2D Fluorescence and Bioluminescence optical imaging in vivo and ex vivo
+- 2D Fluorescence and Bioluminescence imaging both in vivo & ex vivo

-- 3D fluorescence tomography for deep tissue imaging with quantitate single fluorophore
+- 3D Fluorescence tomography for deep tissue imaging to quantitate fluorophores

 - The MIC provides the services and instruments for fluorescence, bioluminescence, and optoacoustic imaging needs.